 Not all are males, however.
 It was only AFTER her full Realization that Queen Chudala first began to observe any manifestations of Siddhis within herself.
 It is written that prior to Attainment she would often see women Siddhas (perfected masters) moving through the sky on the way to rendezvous with their sage husbands.
 It was only post event, during her fully Enlightened state that she began exploring the various potentials of Siddhis and perfecting her own ability of flight.

 Swami Vishuddhanandji (d.
 1937)(sometimes spelled: Vishuddhananda, Vishudhanandaaka; aka: Gandha Baba, Perfume Saint), although not Buddhist, is well-known for his supernatural powers related to the use of Siddhis.
-The Swami is said to have been an adept associated with the mysterious Gyanganj (Jnanaganj) hermitage somewhere in Tibet -- a secret place of great masters.
+The Swami is said to have been an adept associated with the mysterious Gyanganj (Jnanaganj) hermitage somewhere in Tibet, also known as Shangri-la and Shambhala -- a secret place of great masters.
 He demonstrated his abilities, apparently siphoning his powers from the grounding source of the Vayu Gaman Siddhi, in Varanasi in front of hordes of people on several occasions during the 1930s.
-In doing so it became readily apparent to both the spiritual and laypersons alike that it is not a myth.
+In doing so it became readily apparent to both the spiritual and laypersons alike that the secret hermitage of Shangri-la is not a myth.
+See:

 Some time ago twenty-two western Buddhist teachers met with His Holiness The Dalai Lama to discuss a variety of Buddhist related issues.